UA student becomes school’s 16th Rhodes Scholar - NewsBreak

 UA student becomes school’s 16th Rhodes Scholar

-( WHNT ) — Only a handful of students from the University of Alabama (UA) have received a Rhodes Scholarship, but Memphis, Tenn. native Nicholas Hayes can now count himself among them.

 Hayes is among a group of just 32 students selected for a Rhodes Scholarship.
-He will study at the University of Oxford in the United Kingdom after graduating from UA next spring.We’ve seen 85 Iron Bowls so far, but which 10 made Alabama and Auburn fans cry and cheer the hardest?
+He will study at the University of Oxford in the United Kingdom after graduating from UA next spring.85 years of Iron Bowls; which 10 made Alabama and Auburn fans cry and cheer the hardest?

 Hayes will graduate with two bachelor’s degrees in German and mathematics.
 At Oxford, Hayes plans to continue studying mathematics and linguistics, as well as philology and phonetics.